 Sustainable and equal access to healthcare- One important decision is taken by the European Commission that calls on Member States to: improve access for PwDs to the entire healthcare portfolio including sexual and reproductive healthcare and prevention services, including by way of Commission guidance on access to healthcare for PwDs based on inclusive, accessible, person-centred healthcare, and free and informed consent; and to raise awareness and develop support strategies for patients with disabilities related to rare diseases and identify and examine ways of facilitating access to state-of-the-art treatment including making use of digital innovations across Member States.

-10- FACTSHEET
+10. FACTSHEET

 CONTEXT: